 The little spiral flower I made (which I chose to leave just as it was) would also make an excellent center to a larger flower.
 This tutorial tells you exactly how to make these.

-As I said, I wanted to give you room for your own creativity, but if you’re the type of person that simply wants to know exactly what I did, here’s a quick breakdown:
+As I said, I wanted to give you room for your own creativity, but if you’re the type of person that simply wants to know exactly what I did for my bouquet (and which real flowers they resemble), here’s a quick breakdown:

 - 3 large (12″ radius) flowers: